 We’ve all suffered from dry skin at some point in one way or another.
 While it’s usually harmless, it can be uncomfortable and affect your self-confidence.

-Here are a few of the possible factors in your environment which could be affecting the dryness of your skin:
+Here are five possible factors in your environment which could be affecting the dryness of your skin:

 If you live or work in a harsh climate or regularly experience severe weather conditions, this can affect how your skin responds to your environment.
 Particularly in winter, when most areas experience lower temperatures and humidity levels, skin can dry out quite quickly.

-For similar reasons to the heat exposure, taking long hot baths or showers can (ironically) also cause your skin to dry out.
+Taking long hot baths or showers can also cause your skin to dry out.
 If you are a frequent swimmer in chlorinated pools, this can also affect your skin’s moisture levels.